 This is the gazpacho recipe I prefer.
 It is the essence of summer, and it is very simple to make because everything goes into a blender.
-You may adjust the amount or omit the garlic, if you wish.
-The smooth Goat Cheese crème balances the acidity of the tomatoes nicely.
+You may adjust the amount of the garlic (or omit completely) if you wish, and the smooth goat cheese crème balances the acidity of the tomatoes nicely.

 Gazpacho Recipe with Chevre Cream